Session Isolation

 Resource Costs

-• Tip: Leverage auto-scaling policies to run instances only when needed, reducing idle time charges.
+• Tip: leverage auto-scaling policies to run instances only when needed, reducing idle time charges.

 App Compatibility